 Ansar Beyt al-Maqdis, a militant group notorious for attacks against the Egyptian army, pledged allegiance to ISIS commander Abu Bakr al-Baghdadi on 10 November, 2014, and changed its name to “Sinai Province” four days later.
 The Egyptian army began the “2018 Sinai Operation” on 9 February, with the participation of land, air, and naval forces in the Sinai Peninsula against what it calls “terrorists and takfiri” (Takfir is an Arabic word used to describe a Muslim as infidel or non-believer).

 According to the 134-page report “If You Are Afraid for Your Lives, Leave Sinai!: Egyptian Security Forces and ISIS-Affiliate Abuses in North Sinai,” published by Human Rights Watch in 2019, thousands of civilians, militants, and security forces have died since the conflict began in 2013 and conflicts and losses have continued since then.
+2019 also saw the publication of a 2019 Reuters investigation which discovered Egypt had been kidnapping and executing civilians as “terrorists” to suggest successful operations against Islamic State in Sinai.
 Around 1,060 suspected terrorists and dozens of security personnel have been killed in Sinai, according to official Egyptian data.
 Because journalists are prohibited from entering North Sinai, there are no independent sources for these figures.